 From this tutorial, you will learn about how to create a responsive image slider in WordPress and allow users to overview your photos from any device they want.

-In particular, we will teach you how to make image carousels using:
+You will see how to make image WordPress carousels using:

 - Gutenberg block editor (with such plugins as Getwid & ZeGuten)